 I'd also like to suggest that you use a light or neutral color so as not to risk accidentally dyeing your clothes with them.

 luckily, I had an old, oversized wool sweater that I had already started to unwind for use of the wool in other projects.
 I had knitted myself some mittens, and couldn't bring myself to throw away the rest of the wool sweater, especially when wool yarn is so difficult to find here.

-Every once in awhile my borderline hoarder tendencies, when it comes to craft supplies that I can't readily find here, pay off.
+Every once in a while my borderline hoarder tendencies (as can be evidenced by my baby keepsake quilt) pay off.
+Because I can never find craft supplies here or non-acrylic yarn, I saved an ugly wool sweater just to use the natural wool for other projects.
 I unraveled enough of the sweater to make myself 6 fuzzy wool dryer balls, which seems like the perfect number of balls to use in the dryer each time with the size loads I usually dry.